parsley42/ruby-awstools/README.md

 * $Var - Direct expansion of a variable from the cloud config file, can be optionally indexed with \[key\]([subkey])...
+* $@param - use the value of params[param], obtained from the command line or interactively
 * $$Network - Context-sensitive expansion; individual tools interpret these in a service-specific fashion (e.g. see `cfn`, below)
 * $=Template(:child):Output - retrieve an output from a previously-created